 - United Polaris.
 It’s taken years to actually have new seats on planes, United announced the product five years ago but marketed it heavily confusing customers.
 For months passengers would email me insisting they were going to have the new seats because United’s website listed their reservation as ‘Polaris’ when that was really just United’s new brand name for long haul business.

 United has the best business class bedding in the sky, but even the new seats are just “keeping up with the Joneses” in the words of their President at best.
 It’s a lie flat direct aisle access seat that gives each passenger less space than competitors.
 It’s a way of getting away from the old six and eight across seats on Boeing 777s without taking up more space in the aircraft.

 It’s an improvement, to be sure, it’s a reason not to avoid flying United.
 But even without all the cuts to the soft product it isn’t one of the better business classes in the world, and isn’t even one of the better business seats offered by a U.S. airline.

 United Polaris Business Seat

 - American Express Centurion lounges I’ve called these lounges so crowded nobody goes there anymore.
 They were lauded when they first opened because they were genuinely better than airline lounges in the U.S. — more stylish, better drinks, and good hot food offerings.
 Some have showers and spas.
-But good lounges attract passengers, who spend more time more frequently in the lounge than you ever expect and now they’re crowded.
-The food investment also seems scaled back to me compared with four years ago as they try to handle the cost that comes with the volume.
+But good lounges attract passengers, who spend more time more frequently in the lounge than you ever expect and they’re crowded.
+The food investment also seems scaled back compared with earlier years as they try to handle the cost that comes with the volume.
 Still, they are nice which is why so many people go and they get crowded.
 And they aren’t all, always crowded.